 Seeds provide an inexpensive and reliable way to produce Nasturtiums.
 Nasturtium seeds germinate readily when sown directly in the garden in early spring after frost danger has passed.
-Seeds require planting at a 0.5-inch (1.3 cm) depth so that they are in complete darkness for sprouting.
+Seeds require planting at a 0.5-inch (1.3 cm) depth to have incomplete darkness for sprouting.
 Space the seeds 6 to 8 inches (15 to 20 cm) apart.
 Keep the top 4 to 6 inches (10 to 15 cm) of soil moist until the seeds germinate, which takes seven to 10 days when temperatures are between 55 and 65 degrees Fahrenheit (13 to 18 degrees Celsius).
-If you prefer to use transplants, plant them at the same depth they were growing at in their nursery containers and space them 6 to 8 inches (15 to 20 cm) apart… – See more at: How to Grow and Care for Nasturtiums
+If you prefer to use transplants, plant them at the same depth they were growing at in their nursery containers and space them 6 to 8 inches (15 to 20 cm) apart.
+See more at: How to Grow and Care for Nasturtiums.

 - Back to genus Tropaeolum

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin